c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 or literally our entire Internet would break and all of our financial systems would break

-# QUANTUM-CLASSIC-ENCRYPTION-PROTECTION NX STYLE DISABLE PRIME AND BASE58
+# QUANTUM-CLASSIC-ENCRYPTION-PROTECTION NX STYLE DISABLE PRIME

 protect all classic models of encryption from prime solving root of BIG prime in all clasical encryption functionality using hardware disable on the processor die using an NX disable bit at the QCPU function level